Swap-Nova/APP-Lab-Programs/README.md

 **APP Lab Session 4: Declarative Programming Paradigms- SQL**

-**APP Lab Session 5: Python offers multiple options for developing GUI (Graphical User Interface).
+**APP Lab Session 5: Event Programming Paradigms- Tkinter**
+- Python offers multiple options for developing GUI (Graphical User Interface).
 We have used Tkinter which is the only framework that's built into the Python standard library